zuplo/docs/docs/articles/monetization.md

 ![Pricing Table](../../public/media/monetization-dev-portal-setup/image.png)

-You can also access API analytics to understand how your customers are using your API.
+You can also access API analytics to understand how customers are using your API.

 ![](https://cdn.zuplo.com/assets/353fb3d5-f019-443b-92d6-a4127814b1f0.png)